-The Ontario Agricultural College (OAC) is one of the top colleges of its type in the world, offering a broad array of academic choices for students with a wide variety of interests at our four campuses at Guelph, Alfred, Kemptville and Ridgetown.
+The Ontario Agricultural College (OAC) is one of the top colleges of its type in the world, offering a broad array of academic choices for students with a wide variety of interests at two campuses in Guelph and Ridgetown, ON.

 - Department of Food, Agricultural and Resource Economics